tradingview-pine-seeds/docs/README.md

 __[FAQ][faq]__

-If you haven't found something in the main sections, take a look here.
+If you have any questions that haven't been covered by info in the above sections then take a look here.